-Patients should be counselled that this product does not protect against HIV infection (AIDS) or other sexually transmitted diseases.
+Patients should be counseled that this product does not protect against HIV infection (AIDS) or other sexually transmitted diseases.

-Diarrhea and/or vomiting may reduce hormone absorption resulting in decreased serum concentrations (see sections 4.2 Dosage and Method of Administration, Advice in case of vomiting and 4.5 Interaction with Other Drugs and Other Forms of Interaction).
+Diarrhea and/or vomiting may reduce hormone absorption resulting in decreased serum concentrations.
+(See sections 4.2 Posology and Method of Administration and 4.5 Drugs Interactions).